NVIDIA/cccl/CONTRIBUTING.md

 ## Continuous Integration (CI)

 CCCL's CI pipeline tests across various CUDA versions, compilers, and GPU architectures.
-For external contributors, the CI pipeline will not begin until a maintainer leaves a `/ok to test` comment.
+For external contributors, the CI pipeline will not begin until a maintainer leaves an `/ok to test` comment.
 For members of the NVIDIA GitHub enterprise, the CI pipeline will begin immediately.
 For a detailed overview of CCCL's CI, see [ci-overview.md](ci-overview.md).

 ## Review Process